Good to know if you’re seeking professional help – and at any stage of therapy.

 Reflecting on these principles can be particularly helpful at the beginning of therapy, while establishing trust, as well as later on when challenging things come up in the process.

-A core experience of unwanted or abusive sexual experiences in childhood is disempowerment: one’s needs, choices and wishes (including not to be used) are ignored and trampled upon.
+A core experience of unwanted or abusive sexual experiences is disempowerment: one’s needs, choices, and wishes (including not to be used) are ignored and trampled upon.
 Because such experiences involve betrayal of trust by a more powerful person, it is essential that the therapy not repeat this pattern by disempowering the client.

 Rather, the client must be educated about the treatment process and informed of options.
 Basically, he should be involved as a partner in setting treatment goals and decisions about how to go about achieving them.
 (There are exceptions, of course, in cases where clients are at immediate risk to harm themselves or others and unable to make safe choices on their own; however, even then, the client should be given as many options and choices as possible.)